 Cambodia is in the phase of building ICT infrastructure and an ICT literate workforce.
 Public access to computers and the Internet is limited while a major portion of populace has little or no access to computers or the Internet.
+However the number of internet users in Cambodia has increased from just 6000 users in the year 2000 to approximately 927,500 users in 2014, with an internet penetration (%population) of 6.0%.
 The major factors influencing poor access to the Internet are availability of electricity, cost of equipment and cost of connection.

 As a developing country, Cambodia has made significant progress in strengthening its economy after the long conflicts and political crises.
 Since education still remains widely underdeveloped, the conditions of improving the educational infrastructure, facilitating open access resources, and strengthening the higher education system remain to be far from realization.
 However the country has made a beginning through open initiatives and programs.
 The Open Schools Program – Cambodia, is a joint project of the Open Institute and the Ministry of Education, Youth and Sport of the Royal Government of Cambodia (MoEYS), to improve the quality of education using ICT.
 Open Institute has initiated few other programmes like Khmer Software Initiative and E-Learning to promote open source in Khmer language localization and local content development.
 With the introduction of Khmer Unicode and the increased localization of applications software, the content in Khmer language will increase the quality of content.
 Cambodian government has been keenly working to promote ICT and open access of information as the National Information Communications Technology Development Authority – NiDA – declared on 13 September 2001 uphold that: All laws, regulations and policies in the IT sector will reflect the following guiding spirit and philosophy: